-The works are currently programmed to be completed within the 2023/2024 financial year (April 2023 - March 2024), however works may be delayed until the beginning of the 2024/2025 financial year (April 2024).
-Works are expected to be completed over four nights (19:30 - 06:00).
-Traffic management (TM) is currently anticipated to comprise of a night-time full road closure with signed diversion.
-The diversion will add approx. 13.5 km onto existing journeys.
-As the scheme is located on a motorway, pedestrian routes will not be directly impacted by the scheme.
+The works are currently programmed to be completed within the 2023/2024 financial year (April 2023 - March 2024 inclusive).
+Works are expected to be completed over thirty nights (19:30 - 06:00).
+TM is currently anticipated to be a combination of lane closures with temporary traffic lights, in addition to five nights of full road closures.
+There are no pedestrian or other non-motorised user (NMU) facilities with connectivity to the scheme extents.